1) What age do I need be to referee?

 16) Why am I not receiving game assignments?

 1) Look at your profile's custom field settings.
-Your assignor numbers may not be correct.
+Your assignor numbers may not be correct on your Custom Fields profile.

 2) Look at your blocks tab and ensure that your not blocked to receive assignments.